jgrassler/talks/monasca-onboarding/src/main.md

 * Every OpenStack release brings one or two community goals, such as the implementation of Oslo's policy-in-code for Queens.
-Implementing them is usually not a glamorous job but it needs to be done and often it involves a lot of refactoring.
+Implementing them is usually not a glamorous job but it needs to be done, and often it involves a lot of refactoring.
 So we greatly appreciate help with that.

 * One sore point with Monasca is installation.
 You have seen how many moving